GigiLi89/memobook-drfapi/README.md

 5) Press Enter to create a local clone

 ## Deploying to Heroku
-(Make sure everything is pushed to GirHub.
+(Make sure everything is pushed to GitHub.
 If changes are made after deployment, don't forget to redeploy it on Heroku)

 ### Create database with CI
 1) Go to the "PostgreSQL from Code Institute" site provided by Code Insitute.